-2. Recognise that it is not your job to investigate, verify what is being said or examine the individual disclosing; this is the statutory responsibility of the child protection services and/or the Police.
-However, it is important to ascertain relevant information in a timely and sensitive manner.
+Recognise that it is not your job to investigate, verify what is being said or examine the individual disclosing; this is the statutory responsibility of the child protection services and/or the Police.
+However, it is important to ascertain relevant information.

-3. Explain the process to the individual; that you will need to pass this information on, to whom, and the reasons why and possible actions / outcomes.
+3. Explain the process to the individual; that you will need to pass this information on, to whom, the reasons why and possible actions.

-4. Any concerns will be recorded , including the child's voice, body map (if necessary) and other relevant information in line with our schools recording procedure.
-Concerns may also be shared with the DSL/DDSL verbally, these conversations will also be recorded in writing.
+4. Any concerns will be recorded, including the child's voice, body map (if necessary) and other relevant information in line with our schools recording procedure.
+Concerns may also be shared with the DSL/DDSL verbally, these conversations will also be recorded in writing

-8.4 If a pupil discloses to a member of staff;
+If a pupil discloses to a member of staff

-We recognise that it takes a lot of courage for a child to disclose they are being abused.
+- We recognise that it takes a lot of courage for a child to disclose they are being abused.
 They may feel ashamed, guilty or scared, their abuser may have threatened that something will happen if they tell, they may have lost all trust in adults or believe that what has happened is their fault.
-Sometimes they may not be aware that what is happening is abuse.

-A child who makes a disclosure may have to tell their story on a number of subsequent occasions to the police a and/or social workers.
-Therefore, it is vital that their first experience of talking to a trusted adult is a positive one and where possible, the child is not passed on to someone else to listen to their concerns.
+Sometimes they may not be aware that what is happening is abuse. - A child who makes a disclosure may have to tell their story on a number of subsequent occasions to the police and/or social workers.
+Therefore, it is vital that their first experience of talking to a trusted adult is a positive one.

-8.5 During their conversation with the pupil staff will:
+During their conversation with the pupil staff will;

-- Listen to what the child has to say and allow them to speak freely. - Remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener. - Reassure the child that it is not their fault and that they have done the right thing in telling someone. - Not be afraid of silences staff must remember how difficult it is for the pupil and allow them time to talk. - Take what the child is disclosing seriously. - Ask open questions and avoid asking leading questions. - Avoid jumping to conclusions, speculation or make accusations. - Avoid automatically offering any physical touch as comfort.
+- Listen to what the child has to say and allow them to speak freely. - Remain calm and not overact or act shocked or disgusted the pupil may stop talking if they feel they are upsetting the listener. - Reassure the child that it is not their fault and that they have done the right thing in telling someone. - Not be afraid of silences staff must remember how difficult it is for the pupil and allow them time to talk. - Take what the child is disclosing seriously. - Ask open questions and avoid asking leading questions. - Avoid jumping to conclusions, speculation or make accusations.

+- Not automatically offer any physical touch as comfort.
 It may be anything but comforting to a child who is being abused. - Avoid admonishing the child for not disclosing sooner.
-Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong.

-Tell the child what will happen next, that they cannot keep secrets and that information will be shared (and with who) to ensure the right level of support is given.
+Saying things such as 'I do wish you had told me about it when it started' may be the staff member's way of being supportive but may be interpreted by the child to mean they have done something wrong. - Tell the child what will happen next, that they cannot keep secrets and that information will be shared to ensure the right level of support is given.

-8.6 Notifying Parents
+Notifying Parents

 - The school will normally seek to discuss any concerns about a pupil with their parents.
-This must be handled sensitively and normally the DSL/DDSL will contact the parent in the event of a concern, suspicion or disclosure of abuse of that the child has been harmed in some way. - However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from the Local Authority Safeguarding Hub e.g. familial sexual abuse. - Where there are concerns about forced marriage or honour-based abuse, parents should not be informed a referral is being made, as to do so may place the child at a significantly increased risk.
+This must be handled sensitively and normally the DSL/DDSL will make contact with the parent in the event of a concern, suspicion or disclosure of abuse of that the child has been harmed in some way. - However, if the school believes that notifying parents could increase the risk to the child or exacerbate the problem, advice will first be sought from children's Local Authority Safeguarding Hub e.g. familial sexual abuse. - Where there are concerns about forced marriage or honour-based abuse parents should not be informed a referral is being made as to do so may place the child at a significantly increased risk.
 In some circumstances it would be appropriate to contact the police.

-8.7 Making a referral
+Making a referral